Aliases for PRKCB Gene

 GeneCards Summary for PRKCB Gene

 PRKCB (Protein Kinase C, Beta) is a Protein Coding gene.
-Diseases associated with PRKCB include diabetic macular edema and myotonic dystrophy 1.
-Among its related pathways are MAPK signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include chromatin binding and histone binding.
+Diseases associated with PRKCB include diabetic macular edema and macular retinal edema.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCA.

 UniProtKB/Swiss-Prot for PRKCB Gene